guillermooo/sublime-undocs/source/customization/settings.rst

 If you want to target a specific file type, name the *.sublime-settings* file after the file type's syntax definition.
-For example, if our syntax definition was called :file:`Python.tmLanguage`, we'd need to call our settings file :file:`Python.sublime-settings`.
+For example, if our syntax definition was called *Python.tmLanguage*, we'd need to call our settings file *Python.sublime-settings*.

-Settings files for specific file types usually live in packages, like :file:`Packages/Python`, but there can be multiple settings files for the same file type in separate locations.
+Settings files for specific file types usually live in packages, like *Packages/Python*, but there can be multiple settings files for the same file type in separate locations.

 Similarly to global settings, one can establish platform-specific settings for